-My personal favorite chanterelle sauce recipe tastes a bit “lighter” than the usual chanterelle sauce you will get at Austrian restaurants.
-I added Zucchini and LOTS of chives, so it tastes more like “summer”.
+My personal favorite recipe for chanterelle mushroom sauce for pasta tastes a bit lighter than the usual mushroom sauces you get in Austrian restaurants.

-In Austrian restaurants, you will mostly see chanterelle sauce in combination with Semmelknödel (dumplings).
-This tastes wonderful, but is a bit too much for a hot summer day.
+In Austrian cuisine, chanterelle sauce is usually served in combination with bread dumplings.
+This tastes wonderful, but it's a bit too heavy for a hot summer day in my opinion.

 - 250 g chanterelles 0.5 lb / 8-9 oz